pytorch/pytorch/aten/src/ATen/native/README.md

 your implementation of `foo` is probably not automatically differentiable: it might make use of functions like `data_ptr()` or it dispatches differently depending on if it's operating on CPU or CUDA tensors.
-Once you write these two functions, you will have to write an entry correlating them together in `tools/autograd/derivatives.yaml`.
+Once you write these two functions, you will have to write an entry coupling them together in `tools/autograd/derivatives.yaml`.

 However, in some situations, you can write a function in ATen and it